ldsec/medco-documentation/source/deployment/deployed_description.rst

 - import in the keystore the certificates and keys
 - generate lighttpd certificate
 - add the URL of the node in the ``shrine_downstream_nodes.conf``
-- generate the unlynx pair of keys and assemble the public keys in the ``group.toml`` (not yet implemented)
+- generate the unlynx pair of keys and assemble the public keys in the ``group.toml``
+- generate the docker-compose file to build and run MedCo